tajvalentin/world-blog/src/pages/index.md

   - section_id: hero
     type: section_hero
     title: 'Hi, I''m Tristan Francis'
-    content: |
+    content: >
-      This blog will keep you tuned in and give you info on the world
+      This blog will keep you tuned in and give you info on the world's Covid Cases
   - section_id: about
     type: section_content
     title: About